 For example, if your system requires 14400 watts, you would divide 14400 by 12, which would show that you need 1200 amp hours.
 Divide the total amp hours by the amp hour rating of your batteries and you will have the number of batteries you need.
 For example, if you have deep cycle batteries rated at 300 amp hours, you would need 4 batteries.
 The Vmaxtanks brand is one of the highest rated deep cycle battery brands that I have found.

 With these calculations in hand, how many solar panels do you need?
 Again, this is just a matter of a math calculation.

 Divide the daily watt-hours by the wattage of your solar panels, times the number of hours of sun.
 If you have a 75-watt panel and 5 hours of sun per day, you would produce 375 watts per day per panel.
 Now divide the daily watt-hours by the wattage produced by one solar panel.
 Using the 2400 daily watt-hour figure from the above example, you would divide the 2400 by 375 and need 6.4 panels.
 Always round this off to the higher number.

 For this system you would need seven 75-watt solar panels and four 300-amp hour batteries.
 If you were using 200-watt panels, you would need only three panels and four 300-amp batteries.

 If you’re intrigued with solar power and its uses, in this article I explain a simple way to turn a simple 12-volt battery pack into a small solar generator and more explanation for building a small solar system here.
+A portable solar sytem on wheels is another versatile option for solar power and in this article you can see photos and simple instructions.
 I recommend learning the fundamentals of solar power on small projects like these and then using that knowledge on larger projects, such as a system to power a home or man cave.